thoughtbot/goal-oriented-git/src/2-1-read-the-history.md

 # Goal: Read the history

-Now that we've recorded some history, we get to use it.
+Now that we've made some commits, we can begin to use them to explore the history of our project.

 You'll often want to view your whole commit history.
 It can be a great way of refreshing your memory about what you were working on, or seeing what others